danduk82/poc-iri-follower/README.md

 1) `docker-compose up -d --build` this launches the services

+2) setup debezium replication

+   `curl -i -X POST -H "Accept:application/json" -H "Content-Type:application/json" localhost:8083/connectors/ -d @debezium/products-dz-config.json`

-2) login into ksqldb-cli container and create the kafka stream (you must wait about one minute before doing this) `docker exec -it ksqldb-cli ksql http://ksqldb-server:8088` and copy-paste the SQL script from `./scripts/create_stream.sql` int the ksql shell
+3) login into ksqldb-cli container and create the kafka stream (you must wait about one minute before doing this) `docker exec -it ksqldb-cli ksql http://ksqldb-server:8088` and copy-paste the SQL script from `./scripts/create_stream.sql` int the ksql shell